 Born in New York City on February 1, 1932, David Antin was educated at City College of New York, where he studied science and languages, and New York University, where he studied linguistics and received an M.A.

-He has received numerous honors and awards, including a Guggenheim Fellowship and a fellowship from the National Endowment for the Humanities.
+He received numerous honors and awards, including a Guggenheim Fellowship and a fellowship from the National Endowment for the Humanities.
 He received the PEN Los Angeles Award for Poetry in 1984.

-Code of Flag Behavior (1968)
+Code of Flag Behavior (Black Sparrow Press, 1968)

-Talking at the Boundaries (1976)
+Talking at the Boundaries (New Directions, 1976)

-Selected Poems: 1963-1973 (1991)
+Selected Poems: 1963-1973 (Sun & Moon Press, 1991)

-What It Means to Be Avant-Garde (1993)
+What It Means to Be Avant-Garde (New Directions, 1993)